nsacyber/Hardware-and-Firmware-Security-Guidance/README.md

 - 7\.
 [Disclaimer](#disclaimer)

 ## <a name="about"/>1.
 About this respository
-This repository provides content for aiding DoD administrators in verifying systems have applied and enabled mitigations for [Spectre](https://spectreattack.com/) and [Meltdown](https://meltdownattack.com/).
-The repository is a companion to a forthcoming Information Assurance Advisory [Updated Guidance for Spectre and Meltdown Vulnerabilities Affecting Modern Processors](https://www.iad.gov/iad/library/ia-advisories-alerts/updated-guidance-for-spectre-and-meltdown-vulnerabilities-affecting-modern-processors.cfm).
-This advisory will be an update to the previously issued advisory [Vulnerabilties Affecting Modern Processors](https://www.iad.gov/iad/library/ia-advisories-alerts/vulnerabilities_affecting_modern_processors.cfm).
+This repository provides content for aiding DoD administrators in verifying systems have applied and enabled mitigations for hardware and firmware vulnerabilities such as side-channel and UEFI vulnerabilities.
+The repository is a companion to NSA Cybersecurity Advisories such as [Vulnerabilities Affecting Modern Processors](https://www.nsa.gov/Portals/70/documents/what-we-do/cybersecurity/professional-resources/csa-vulnerabilities-affecting-modern-processors.pdf).
+This repository is updated as new information, research, strategies, and guidance are developed.

 ## <a name="scvuln"/>2.
 Side-channel vulnerabilities
 ### <a name="mitigations"/>2.1 Mitigations